Healthy Skin Microbiome

 Wash your face with warm water when cleansing.
 Excessively warm water will strip healthy and natural oils from your skin.

-Exfoliants are great for getting rid of dead skin and revealing a fresher, youthful skin.
+Exfoliants are great for getting rid of dead skin and revealing fresher, youthful skin.
 Exfoliate your face no more than once or twice a week.
 So go easy with the scrubs, brushes, microdermabrasion, and peels!

 Healthy Skin Microbiome – Restore and maintain the delicate balance of bacteria on the skin.